 Wednesdays | 1:30 PM - 3:00 PM (In-person)

 Do you ever feel anxious when meeting new people, dating, going to a party or meeting, or approaching professors?
 High levels of social anxiety can negatively impact your relationships and even affect your classroom experiences and academic success.
 This workshop focuses on identifying fears related to social situations and provides psychological education, support, and the opportunity to develop skills to manage a variety of social situations and increase your social confidence.

-This supportive group is designed for individuals who identify within the LGBTQ+ community or who use other labels or choose not to identify with a label to express their sexual or gender fluidity.
+This supportive group is designed for individuals who identify within the LGBTQ+ community, who use other labels, or choose not to identify with a label to express their sexual or gender fluidity. or who use other labels or choose not to identify with a label to express their sexual or gender fluidity.
 Together we will create a safe place to discuss identities, community, coming out, self-esteem, relationships, sexuality, the “isms,” and other topics of interest to group members.

 These therapy groups are designed for students who are interested in understanding themselves and their relationships, learning to communicate more effectively with others, and gaining support from peers.
 Through building a caring, supportive, and collaborative environment, these groups help members learn more about the ways they interact with others, while also developing greater self-awareness and a healthy self-concept.